Level 1 BHSQ Diploma Work Based Horse Care

 Entry requirements & additional information

 This course gives a practical introduction to the equine industry.
-Students need to be over 16, demonstrating confidence and competence in basic horse care skills plus 3 GCSE’s Grade 1 -2 including English or Maths or equivalent Entry Level 3 Qualification.
+Students need to be over 16, demonstrating confidence and competence in basic horse care skills 3 GCSE Grade 1 -2 including English or Maths or equivalent Entry Level 3 Qualification.
 Please note there is a maximum weight limit of 14.5 stone for the riding units.

 Equine Studies